sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ### From 2.1.X to 2.4.0
 * Find `min_throttle` line, and replace it by `throttle_idle`, setting the percentage of the idle throttle.
 The default is 15.
-* If you armed with via sticks, add an arming switch in the Modes tab in the configurator.
 * If you are upgrading a multi rotor, POS XY PID I and D have now specific settings, respectively `nav_mc_pos_deceleration_time` and `nav_mc_pos_expo` .
 So if you don't use defaults, when restoring, move yours to the new settings.

+Arming with sticks command is not supported anymore, so after flashing and pasting the settings, add an arming switch in the Modes tab in the configurator.

 ### From 2.0.X to 2.4.0
 * Find `min_throttle` line, and replace it by `throttle_idle`, setting the percentage of the idle throttle.
 The default is 15.
-* If you armed with via sticks, add an arming switch in the Modes tab in the configurator.
 * If you are upgrading a multi rotor, POS XY PID I and D have now specific settings, respectively `nav_mc_pos_deceleration_time` and `nav_mc_pos_expo` .
 So if you don't use defaults, when restoring, move yours to the new settings.

+Arming with sticks command is not supported anymore, so after flashing and pasting the settings, add an arming switch in the Modes tab in the configurator.

 ### From 1.9.x to 2.4.0
 * Find `min_throttle` line, and replace it by `throttle_idle`, setting the percentage of the idle throttle.
 The default is 15.